What is the GAP?

 Improved early detection and treatment of child wasting

-Under each outcome, the Framework identifies pathways to accelerate the delivery of essential actions and to create an enabling environment for their success.
-UNICEF will lead the development of the GAP Country Operational Roadmaps, supporting countries to implement context-specific commitments to reach the global SDG target on child wasting.
+Under each outcome, the GAP Framework identifies pathways to accelerate the delivery of essential actions and create an enabling environment for good nutrition to take hold.
+UNICEF is leading the development of the GAP Country Operational Roadmaps, supporting countries to implement context-specific commitments to reach the global SDG target on child wasting.

 WHAT IS CHILD WASTING?

-Wasting is a form of acute malnutrition characterized by a loss of body weight in relation to height, which increases a child’s risk of infection and death and decreases their ability to learn.
+Wasting is a form of acute malnutrition characterized by a loss of body weight in relation to height, which increases a child’s risk of infection and death and decreases his or her ability to learn.

 THE CHALLENGE

-As estimated 50 million children, or 7.3% of the total under-five population around the world suffer from wasting, a form of undernutrition that can be lethal.
-In 2015, as part of the Sustainable Development Goals (SDGs), governments around the world committed to reducing this number to <5% by 2025 and to <3% by 2030.
+As estimated 50 million children, or 7.3% of the total under-five population around the world suffer from wasting, a life-threatening form of undernutrition.
+In 2015, as part of the SDGs, governments around the world committed to reducing this number to <5% by 2025 and to <3% by 2030.

 Yet, since these targets were adopted, the proportion of wasted children has remained largely unchanged.
 Wasting affects children in virtually every continent on the planet, with the largest number of children suffering from wasting today being found in South Asia.